A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Related Work

 \textcite{fermin-leon_incremental_2017} propose the DuDe segmentation method that uses a contour based part segmentation~\cite{liu2014dual} for the construction of 2D topological maps.
 They develop a batch and an incremental algorithm for segmentation and tested them against the ones presented by \textcite{bormann_room_2016}.
 While Voronoi-based segmentation performs better, their method is faster.
 However, their method over-segments corridors.
 Also, it is based on contour shape and, when used on sketches with less attention to details, it leads to poor segmentation results as shown in \cref{subsec:sketch}.

 \textcite{fabrizi_extracting_2000} use image processing to extract features from an occupancy grid constructed from a sonar.
 They use fuzzy opening and closure to compute information about the free space and use a watershed algorithm to create regions.
 Regions are classified into rooms and corridors according to their eccentricity.
-The watershed uses door-patterns to avoid fusing different rooms together.
+The watershed uses door patterns to avoid fusing different rooms together.
 However, those door patterns are not always present in maps.

 \textcite{park_map_2016} extract maximal empty rectangles in maps and use them for map matching.
-Because the orientation, the accuracy, and the scale of the maps are unknown, the final merged map is estimated by minimizing the differences of the factors.
-This method is dependent on the presence of orthogonal angles in the map, which is not realistic, especially for sketch maps.
+Since orientation, accuracy, and scale of the maps are unknowns, the final merged map is estimated by minimizing the differences of the factors.
+This method is dependent on the presence of orthogonal angles in the map, which is not realistic for sketch maps.

-\textcite{ahmed_automatic_2012, de_las_heras_statistical_2014} discuss a system that accepts architectural floor plans with all specific symbols and textual annotations.
-Their method is made for architectural drawings with high accuracy and a lot of details, with different types of walls and labels, and is not applicable for sketch and robot maps.
+\textcite{ahmed_automatic_2012, de_las_heras_statistical_2014} discuss a system that uses architectural floor plans with symbols and textual annotations.
+Their method is made for floor plans with high accuracy and a lot of details, e.g. different types of walls and labels, and is not applicable for sketch and robot maps.

 \textcite{diosi_interactive_2005} implement a semi-autonomous room segmentation algorithm.
 A robot maps an environment while following a user who gives it labels for different locations.
-Once the mapping is completed, the distance image is used the generate local maxima and they use gradient ascent to group all pixels that move to the same local maxima into regions.
+Once the mapping is completed, the distance image is used to generate local maxima and they use gradient ascent to group all pixels that move to the same local maxima into regions.
 The unlabeled segments are merged into the labelled segment that minimizes the distance from the centroid of the unlabelled segment to the closest label.
-Since this method depends on previous labeling by a user and the position of labels on the map, it is thus not adapted for sketches and general use cases.
+Since this method depends on previous labeling by a user and the position of labels on the map, it is thus not adaptable for sketches and general use cases.